chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 Let's try to plot with genes now.
 First we need to load the genes.

-:::caution Note
+:::caution Note 1

-The data above is in **build 37** coordinates.
+The data in this tutorial is in **build 37** coordinates.
 So you will need to get the [build 37 version](https://www.gencodegenes.org/human/release_47lift37.html) of the gencode files for this.
 Download the b37 version of the gff file now, for example by:

 ```
 curl -O https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_47/GRCh37_mapping/gencode.v47lift37.annotation.gff3.gz
 ```